kahlil/gulp-scaffold/readme.md

 # gulp-scaffold

-This is a Gulp setup that allows you to scaffold text files via the command line.

-This is just the result of something I learned recently.
+Use Gulp to scaffold things.

-## How To Use
+## How To

 Clone this repo: